python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/050_gqrx_FM_Receive.md

 ⚠️ **Remember to respect your fellow classmates (audio level).
 They may be trying to work as well.**

+### Note: versions

+- You have the option of using the GQRX AppImage, which is newer than our pre-installed GQRX.
+This is left as an activity for the student.

 ### ℹ️ Some useful resources for gqrx and HackRF One:
 (Suggestion: When using a web-link, Right-Click with your mouse and select "open in new tab" or new window and then go to that tab/window.)
 - https://gqrx.dk/